lorien/grab/docs/en/source/grab/redirect.rst

     >>> g.response.url
     'http://www.google.ru/?gws_rd=cr&ei=8spFUo32Huem4gT6ooDwAg'

 The initial URL is stored on the config object.
-The destination URL is writed into `response` object.
+The destination URL is written into `response` object.

 You can even track redirect history with `response.head`::